EdidiongEsu/genre_NLP/README.md

-# Similarity between Genres using Natural Language Processing
+# Similarity between Genres by analyzing blurbs using Natural Language Processing

 ## Key Terms:
 **Blurb:** A blurb is a short description of a book, film, or other product written for promotional purposes.